This Privacy Statement is issued by the National Transport Authority of Dún Scéine, Iveagh Court, Harcourt Lane, Dublin 2 (“NTA”, “we”, “us”, “our”).

 - Fraud prevention, investigation and detection;

-- Establishing, exercising or defending legal claims;
+- Establishing, exercising or defending legal claims; and

 - Performing our functions as a public authority and complying with our legal obligations.